StarStrider23/Exploratory_Data_Analysis_in_Python/README.md

 ![Avg_alc](https://github.com/user-attachments/assets/246cd786-131a-4c88-81a9-e53e68d337b9)

 Anyway, it should come as no surprise that the Spirits category is the most expensive with the average price for a bottle being around 455 SEK at year 2024.
-It follows then by the Wine (229 SEK), Alcoholfree (31 SEK) and Beer, cider & other drinks (29 SEK).
-What is interesting here is the fact that a bottle of beer/cider/other is cheaper than its alcoholfree counterpart.
-This wasn't the case 10 years ago (22.45 SEK vs 23.3 SEK), but the Alcoholfree category saw a big price increase (from 22.45 SEK to 25.25 SEK) year 2016, which is 11% growth, while the Beer, cider & other drinks only grew 0.8% during the same period.
+It follows then by the Wine (229 SEK), Alcohol free (31 SEK) and Beer, cider & other drinks (29 SEK).
+What is interesting here is the fact that a bottle of beer/cider/other is cheaper than its Alcohol free counterpart.
+This wasn't the case 10 years ago (22.45 SEK vs 23.3 SEK), but the Alcohol free category saw a big price increase (from 22.45 SEK to 25.25 SEK) year 2016, which is 11% growth, while the Beer, cider & other drinks only grew 0.8% during the same period.
 We can also notice that the price curves became more steep the past few years.

 ### 5.